Dental Implants – Plattsburgh, NY

 The 4-Step Dental Implant Process

-- Delivery of Dental Implant Restoration(s) – Once finished by lab technicians, your restoration will be available for you to come in for a fitting.
-We’ll secure the dental crown, bridge, or denture into place so that you can begin to enjoy your new smile.
+Once finished by lab technicians, your restoration will be available for you to come in for a fitting.
+Our team will secure your new dental crown, bridge, or denture into place and ensure that your bite is correct and that you’re satisfied with your results.
+We’ll also provide you with aftercare guidelines so that you know the best ways to maintain your results for decades to come.
+If all looks and feels well, you’ll be free to go out and enjoy your new smile!

 Benefits of Dental Implants

 There are countless benefits you can expect with dental implants.
-Dr. Heins will discuss many of these with you during your consultation, but if you are interested in experiencing life with a set of teeth that are designed to last 30+ years, you won’t regret your decision to receive dental implants.
-Other unique benefits include the ability to eat your favorite foods without fear of embarrassment, greater confidence in your appearance, improved oral health, and continuous jawbone stimulation so that your facial features do not sag, and you avoid the potential for additional tooth loss.
+Dr. Heins will discuss many of these with you during your consultation, but if you are interested in experiencing life with a set of teeth that are designed to last 30+ years, you won’t regret your decision to receive dental implants!
+Here’s a more specific look at how dental implants could help you and strengthen your smile.

 Who Dental Implants Can Help